Multi-objective Differentiable Neural Architecture Search

 \section{Acknowledgments}

 This research was partially supported by the following sources: TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 417962828; the European Research Council (ERC) Consolidator Grant “Deep Learning 2.0” (grant no. 101045765).
 Robert Bosch GmbH is acknowledged for financial support.
 The authors acknowledge support from ELLIS and ELIZA.
+The authors gratefully acknowledge the Gauss Center for Supercomputing eV (www.gauss-centre.eu) for funding this project by providing computing time on the GCS supercomputer JUWELS at Jülich Supercomputing Center (JSC).
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the ERC.
 Neither the European Union nor the ERC can be held responsible for them. .